ues-io/uesio/README.md

 ## Build

 1. Build all applications.
-Compilation of the go code and transpilation from TS to JS.
+Compilation of the go code (code server-side) and transpilation from TS to JS (code client-side).

 ```
 npm run build-all